Ciarán Cannon

-Ciarán Cannon (born 19 September 1965) is an Irish Fine Gael politician who has been a Teachta Dála (TD) for the Galway East constituency since 2011.
+Ciarán Cannon (born 19 September 1965) is an Irish former Fine Gael politician who served as a Teachta Dála (TD) for the Galway East constituency from 2011 to 2024.
 He previously served as a senator for the Progressive Democrats and was the last elected leader of that party.
 He served as a Minister of State from 2011 to 2014 and again from 2017 to 2020.
 He served as a Senator from 2007 to 2011, after being nominated by the Taoiseach.

-Before entering politics, he was CEO and secretary of the Irish Pilgrimage Trust.
+Before entering politics, he was a planning official for Galway City Council and Dublin City Council, as well as CEO and secretary of the Irish Pilgrimage Trust.
 In 2002, he was honoured as one of the Galway People of the Year.

+Political career

 Progressive Democrats

 As a member of the Progressive Democrats, Cannon was elected to Galway County Council in 2004, to represent the Loughrea local electoral area, with 1,307 first preferences.
 He was an unsuccessful candidate at the 2007 general election in Galway East.
 He was nominated by the Taoiseach Bertie Ahern to the 23rd Seanad in 2007.

 Cannon was elected as Leader of the Progressive Democrats in April 2008.
 He was the first leader of the party to sit as a Senator while serving as leader.
 At his first press conference as party leader, he stated that he believed "there was passion, commitment, talent and knowledge within the PDs' ranks to stage a big comeback".

 However, after speculation increased that Noel Grealish, one of the two Progressive Democrat TDs, intended to leave the party, Cannon announced in September 2008 that a party conference would be held on 8 November 2008, at which he would recommend that the party disband.
 The delegates present at the conference voted by 201–161 to agree with this recommendation.